 Dan Mantz is CEO and Chairman of the Board for the Robotics Education & Competition (REC) Foundation.
 He is responsible for the long-term strategy, structure, and fiscal health of the organization.
 He acts as a direct liaison between the REC Foundation and the Board.
 Prior to joining the REC Foundation, Dan was President of RackSolutions for four years and spent 19 years in the industrial robotics industry at FANUC Robotics.

-Brad Lauer manages fundraising and sponsorship activities for the REC Foundation.
-Brad is responsible for the strategic direction and day-to-day operations of technology, web, and IT projects.
-Additionally, he serves as the Executive Producer of the VEX Robotics World Championship.
+As head of the Operations Department, Brad monitors daily operations, long-term planning, and budget execution.
+Additionally, Brad serves as the Executive Producer of the world's largest robotics competition, the VEX Robotics World Championship.
 Prior to joining the REC Foundation, Brad was the Senior Manager, Education Channel Development at VEX Robotics, Inc.

 Tarek Shraibati works closely with the CEO and senior management to oversee the Foundation’s programs.
 He is responsible for supervising the Directors of Regional Operation and Global Competition to assure that REC Foundation programs are delivered in a consistent and well run manner.
 Tarek has over 20 years of experience in competitive robotics programs and joined the REC Foundation after 27 years teaching engineering at university.

 Lauren serves as the main human resources point of contact for REC Foundation staff, contractors, and outside parties.
 Before joining the REC Foundation, she worked in human resources and recruiting in both the automotive and staffing industries.
 She is also fluent in Spanish from spending several years in Spain where she taught English in both schools and STEM camps.

 Victoria Carter is responsible for day-to-day accounting functions.
 Victoria attended Kapiolani Community College and Tennessee Tech University and has 15 years of full cycle accounting experience.